wilmix8/DOTWEB3.0PART6/README.md

-# JWEB6.0
+# JSHIELD
 ==========

-JWEB6.0  is also   called  as  JSHIELD which  is  invented   by  wilmix  jemin  j  in JDollar(JWEB) P.L  at  year  2017

-is  focused  for  high  security  with  encoding  and  decoding  the  text  with  encryption.
+JWEBAGENTPART2 (JSHIELD)  is  invented   by  wilmix  jemin  j in  JDollar(JWEB) P.L  at  year  2017  is  focused  for  high  security  with  encoding  and  decoding  the  text  with  encryption.
+It is  focused  for  high  security  with  encoding  and  decoding  the  text  with  encryption.

-What  is  the  Work flow  of  JWEB6.0?
+What  is  the  Work flow  of  JSHIELD?
 ======================================

 When  remoteserver   compiles  .Jdollar